 I've had to make revisions to my work on occasion.
 Sometimes, the client wants a little bit more here or wants something explained differently.
 Most of the time, I don't have a problem revising the work.
 And it gives me a chance to review the piece again and improve it overall.
 I might also catch little typos that might have gone unnoticed originally.

 However, you get to the point where making more revisions becomes burdensome.
-If you're being asked to add 500 words because the client was too cheap to order an article of that length originally, it might be time to ask for a little more money.
+If you're being asked to add 500 words because the client was too cheap to order an article of that length initially, it might be time to ask for a little more money.

 When Someone Changes Your Piece

-Another issue that freelance writers have to deal with is the possibility that an editor will just take what you've written and add to it, or change it.
+Another issue that freelance writers have to deal with is the possibility that an editor will take what you've written and add to it or change it.
 Personally, I don't have a big problem with that.
 In many cases, especially if I'm ghostwriting, it's understandable that the client would want to change things a bit to reflect his or her personal style.

-Many times, though, with the simple nit-picky stuff, it's much easier to just let the editor make the changes, than to go back through and make the changes yourself.
+Many times, though, with the simple nit-picky stuff, it's much easier just to let the editor make the changes than to go back through and make the changes yourself.

-Clients Get What they Pay For
+Clients Get What They Pay For

-Editing Can be Helpful to Freelance Writers
+Editing Can be Helpful for Freelance Writing

 Consider requests from clients, and consider the editing process.
-Have an open mind about the process, and remember that, most of the time, editing and revision requests aren't personal commentaries on the quality of your work.
+Have an open mind about the process, and remember that most of the time, editing and revision requests aren't personal commentaries on the quality of your work.

-How do you handle revisions requests?
+How do you handle revision requests?